In the guide

 The requirements of the Standardised Packaging of Tobacco Products Regulations 2015 do not apply to e-cigarettes or refill containers.

-Notification of tobacco products & herbal products for smoking
+Notification of tobacco products and herbal products for smoking

 All producers of tobacco products and herbal products for smoking must provide Public Health England (PHE) with certain product information before they can supply them; this includes ingredients and emissions information, market research and sales data.
 Producers must also notify of the withdrawal of a product from the market.